sidney-eliot/3d-artists-handbook/content/hair.md

 ## General
 I recommend starting every haircut with a base sculpt.
 Refine this sculpt until the silhouette is close to what you want.
-After that create the hair with your desired style, keeping true to your sculpted block out.
+After that, create the hair with your desired style, keeping true to your sculpted block out.

 ## Good Software for Making Hair
 - **[Hair Strand Designer](https://www.artstation.com/marketplace/p/j7PY/hair-strand-designer-v1-68-2-full-perpetual-license-free-demo-and-sample-set)** is a great software for creating high quality realistic hair cards quickly.
-But less useful for stylized anime hair for example.
+But less useful for stylized anime hair, for example.

 - **Blender** is a S-Tier tool for creating hair of any style, since the 3.3 update